MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

-It took all three of these factors to produce the situation, any combination of two out of three would not have been sufficient, and would not have resulted in the incident.
-Congratulations, you've identified hazards!
+It took all three of these factors to produce the situation, any combination of two out of three would not have been sufficient, and would not have resulted in the problem.
+Two of those involve things that your friend had nothing to do with, but were nonetheless necessary for this to happen: Congratulations, you've identified hazards!

 You now have mitigation strategies for preventing situations like this from happening again: